Black Bear Pictures

-Black Bear Pictures is an American media company that develops, produces, distributes and finances original content for film and television.
-Black Bear is based in Santa Monica, California.
+Black Bear Pictures, LLC is an American independent media company that develops, produces, distributes and finances original film and television content.
+The company’s slate blends premium drama with commercial action and genre titles.
+Past films include Train Dreams, Sing Sing, Nyad, A Working Man, and The Imitation Game.
+Black Bear is based in Santa Monica, California, with additional offices in London.

-Since its 2011 launch, Black Bear's slate has grossed over $300,000,000 worldwide, been nominated for thirteen Academy Awards, nine Golden Globes, ten BAFTAs, and premiered at such prestigious festivals at Cannes, Sundance, Venice, Telluride, Toronto, New York, and London.
+Since its 2011 launch, Black Bear's slate has been nominated for 22 Academy Awards and 13 BAFTAs, and premiered at film festivals including Cannes, Sundance, Venice, Telluride, Toronto, New York, and London.